freekdk/HomeWizard-Wifi-1F-plugin/README.md

 ## Devices

 The plugin is able to create several devices depending on the values that are read from your meter and that you enable when creating the hardware device.
-By default only the devices listed under Intial devices are created, even some of these may not be usefull for everyone but you can safely ignore those.
+By default only the devices listed under Intial devices are created, even some of these may not be usefull for everyone, but you can safely ignore those.
 Setting Mode 5 to 1, initially it is 0, enables all possible devices.
 Initial devices are, in the order the author thinks are most important:
- 1. An energy meter that reads the historical counters with measured energy drawn and fed back (kWh) from/to the grid, together with the average power (Watt)
+ 1. An energy meter that reads the historical counters with measured energy drawn and fed back (kWh) from/to the grid.
+This is the differebetween the imported energy and the exported energy.
+This device also showes the average power (Watt).
  2. An energy meter that shows the actual power (Watt) and the calculated used/produced energy (kWh) in case calculation is enabled.
  3. A meter that shows the actual amperage through the meter (A)
  4. A voltage meter that shows the current voltage (V)